Doodk/HideWhenMinimize/README.md

 </Hook>
 ```
 Path: <MUST HAVE> full path for the process, or only the exe file name such as "wlmail.exe"
-      (If it is not the full path, the program will not start this process since it is not found.)
+      (If it is not the full path, the program will not start this process because it is not found.)

 MaxWait: [in second] the maximum wait(loop) time to look for the specific window's name after the process (from path tag) has been found.

 WinName: determines which window to be hidden.
 It can be a partial name.
 If this tag is missing or blank, the program will look for the process' main window (may not be accurate).

-WinClass: determines which window class will be looking for, uses to narrow the range, and makes the searching more accurate and faster.
+WinClass: determines which window class will be looking for, used to narrow the range, and makes the searching more accurate and faster.

-InfiniteLoop: [true/false] if it is true, it will constantly looking for the process and the WinName.
+InfiniteLoop: [true/false] if it is true, it will constantly look for the process and the WinName.